ahoereth/gazeprediction/03/report.md

 cvloop('768x576.avi', function=mog2)
 ```

-This calculates the mask calculated by each algorithm.
+This calculates each algorithm's mask.
 To subtract the background from the foreground we introduce the following small addition to mask the original image:

 ```python
 import numpy as np